 With regular frequency, I receive warnings predicting dire market corrections.
 They all suggest that some market metric suggests that a correction is all but inevitable.
 Most of these metrics are not useful.
 The warning is usually accompanied by an offer to avoid this apocalypse by purchasing an investment, an investment newsletter, or sometimes it is just a survivalist plan which includes gold bullion or freeze dried food.

-Price per earnings (P/E) comes in many different measurements each based on a different measurement of earning (E).
+Price per earnings (P/E) comes in many different measurements each based on a different measurement of earnings (E).
 There is the trailing twelve months of earnings (ttm P/E), the cyclically-adjusted price-to-earnings (CAPE), and the future expected twelve month earnings (forward P/E).
 Forward P/E is based on an industry consensus of expected earnings.
 Each measurement has its difficulties, but either CAPE or forward P/E is better than ttm P/E at predicting future appreciation.

 Historically when the markets have a low price per expected future earnings, they have a slightly higher expected appreciation.
 Similarly when the price of the markets is expensive compared to future expected earnings, they have a slightly lower expected appreciation.
 In simple terms, when you buy a stock, you are buying an expected stream of revenue.
 It is better when you can buy that expected revenue stream for less cost.